privkeyio/taproot-assets-rest-gateway/README.md

 - **Better error messages** - Meaningful errors instead of raw gRPC codes
 - **Request tracking** - UUID for each request aids debugging

+## Why Use This?

+If you're building a web app that needs Taproot Assets, you have three options:

+1. **Use tapd's gRPC API** - Requires gRPC-web, complex for browsers
+2. **Use tapd's REST API directly** - No CORS support, won't work from browsers
+3. **Use this gateway** - Works immediately from any web app

+## Features

+### What Works Now
+- ✅ Complete REST API coverage for tapd
+- ✅ CORS support for web browsers
+- ✅ Automatic macaroon authentication
+- ✅ Request ID tracking
+- ✅ Basic rate limiting
+- ✅ Docker support
+- ✅ Health check endpoints

+### What's Missing
+- 🚧 WebSocket support for real-time events (in progress)
+- ❌ Response caching
+- ❌ Metrics/monitoring endpoints
+- ❌ Load balancing for multiple tapd instances
+- ❌ Advanced rate limiting (per endpoint/user)

 ## Quick Start

 ```bash